rofe-dl/tamashi/README.md

 TODO:

-1. Pause, Stop and Resume command
+1. Pause, Stop and Resume command for manual /play command
-1. Tag user in unfollow command
-1. Command to see following who atm
+1. Command to see who the bot is following at that moment
-1. Pause, Play, Follow, Unfollow buttons
+1. Pause, Play, Resume, Follow, Unfollow buttons
-1. Seek playback position
 1. Rate limiting on Spotify Bot API
 1. Queue feature